ShreyasThakur0809/ShreyasThakur0809/README.md

-# I am CS Engineer, contributing in ths web3 tech ecosystem.
+# CS Engineer, contributing in the web3 tech ecosystem.
 I’m currently working on Vibe<br> I’m looking to collaborate on Web3 Projects and Protocols